LearnTeachCode/debugging-report-template/README.md

 2. The strict === vs. lazy == equal sign may not be comparing our answer correctly with the assigned value.
 3. Line 8: The value that the user typed in might not be captured properly.
 4. Line 8 is not evaluating to True.
+5. Assignment of value from user-input is being done BEFORE user input occurs.

 ```